munificent/craftinginterpreters/book/evaluating-expressions.md

 performance -- those array store checks take time -- in return for some flexibility.

-There are few modern statically-typed languages that don't make that trade-off *somewhere*.
+There are few modern statically typed languages that don't make that trade-off *somewhere*.
 Even Haskell will let you run code with non-exhaustive matches.
-If you find yourself designing a statically-typed language, keep in mind that you can sometimes give users more flexibility without sacrificing *too* many of the benefits of static safety by deferring some type checks until runtime.
+If you find yourself designing a statically typed language, keep in mind that you can sometimes give users more flexibility without sacrificing *too* many of the benefits of static safety by deferring some type checks until runtime.

-On the other hand, a key reason users choose statically-typed languages is because of the confidence the language gives them that certain kinds of errors can *never* occur when their program is run.
+On the other hand, a key reason users choose statically typed languages is because of the confidence the language gives them that certain kinds of errors can *never* occur when their program is run.
 Defer too many type checks until runtime, and you erode that confidence.